Today's procurement organizations are being asked to move faster than ever to source the materials needed by their companies.

 While this way of doing business has long been accepted as the norm, the paradigm is becoming a major liability as the pace of commerce accelerates.
 Here at Icertis, we are focused on using digital contracts and artificial intelligence-infused contract management software to transform companies' commercial foundation.
 This includes putting contracts at the center of sourcing.

-Contract-centric sourcing is a new paradigm that allows sourcing organizations to both accelerate their buying processes while also reducing leakage.
+Contract-centric sourcing is a new paradigm that allows procurement organizations to both accelerate their buying processes while also reducing leakage.

 Contracts: A Third Pillar of Vendor Evaluation